-Currently the Contract does not offer any variable investment options to which you can allocate money.
+Currently, the Contract offers only one variable investment option (the Variable Option).
 As such, and given the design of the Contract, we do not believe there to be a risk of excessive trading and market timing.
 However, if we were to offer multiple variable investment options in the future, they would be subject to the following provisions.